Drarok/phpicker/README.md

 # PHPicker.

-A simple tool, written in Python, to allow selecting between different [Homebrew][brew] versions of PHP on OS X.
+A simple tool, written in Python, to allow selecting between the system-installed, and different [Homebrew][brew] versions of PHP on OS X.

 ## Requirements.